 We are required to manufacture our products in compliance with the FDA's Quality System Regulation, or QSR.
 The QSR covers the methods and documentation of the design, testing, control, manufacturing, labeling, quality assurance, packaging, storage and shipping of our products.
 The FDA enforces the QSR through periodic unannounced inspections.
 We were inspected by the FDA in 2000 and again in 2001 at our former Burlingame facility.
 Our current facility in Brisbane was inspected by the FDA in 2004 and 2005.
 There were no significant findings as a result of these audits and our responses have been accepted by the FDA.
 Our failure to maintain compliance with the QSR requirements could result in the shut down of our manufacturing operations and the recall of our products, which would have a material adverse effect on our business.
-In the event that one of our suppliers fails to maintain compliance with our quality management certifications to enable us to market our products in the member states of the European Union, the European Free Trade Association and countries which have entered into Mutual Recognition Agreements with the European Union.
+In the event that one of our suppliers fails to maintain compliance with our quality requirements, we may have to qualify a new supplier and could experience manufacturing delays as a result.
+We have opted to maintain quality assurance and quality management certifications to enable us to market our products in the member states of the European Union, the European Free Trade Association and countries which have entered into Mutual Recognition Agreements with the European Union.
 In February 2000, our former facility was awarded the ISO 9001 and EN 46001 certification.
 In March 2003, we received our ISO 9001 updated certification as well as our certification for ISO 13485 which replaced our EN 46001 certification.
 We have transferred these certifications to our new facility.